Non-governmental 457(b) rollover rules

 Tax planning is vital for nongovernmental 457 plans since they are deferred salary.

 Suppose you plan to take distributions after you are 70.
 The fully taxable distributions sit on top of the taxable portion of your social security, pensions, and annuities and required minimum distributions from your qualified retirement accounts.
-Significant tax arbitrage or tax savings are still possible if you are in the highest two or three tax brackets while you are working or near the end of your career.
+Significant tax arbitrage or tax savings are still possible if you are in the highest two or three tax brackets while working or near the end of your career.

 For those considering early retirement, there are other considerations.
 People who retire early have a fantastic Tax Planning Window, and deferred salary from nongovernmental 457 plans can be a blessing or a curse.
 Suppose you need the income, great.
 Just remember you are going to pay ordinary income taxes on the distributions.
 Be aware this income may keep you from getting Premium ACA Tax Credits for health care insurance and limit your ability to do Roth conversions.